Gabri110/pyTalbot/README.md

 The solution to this problem can be written in closed form:
 ...
 (4.8)
 which is what we plot.
 The RHS is mostly straightforward to compute, although certain approximations must be made:
   - The most obvious, we have to introduce an $N$ at which we truncate the series.
 We usually want to take $N \gg \frac{d}{ \lambda}$ to make sure that we take into account all the oscillatory behaviour.
   - We have to numerically approximate the integral.
 In order to do this, we use Scipy's adaptative quadrature method, [quad](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.quad.html), which uses a technique from the Fortran library QUADPACK to compute the integral.

 After calculating $u(t,x,z)$ on a grid, we plot it and make an .mp4 video to showcase the transient behaviour of the Talbot effect.

+There is also the possibility to plot the state of the field at the final time considering the stationary approximation (see section 5 of the notes) and to compare its result to the transient case.

 ## Aknowledgements